malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 to say.

-Adam Gopnik, my favorite essayist, recently wrote a book, titled [A Thousand Small Sanities][7], about the concept of liberalism and how it just comes down to a mentality of experimentation and progress.
+Adam Gopnik, my favorite essayist, recently wrote a book, titled [A Thousand Small Sanities][7], about the concept of Liberalism and how it just comes down to a mentality of experimentation and progress.
 Learning through practice.
 And this is the reason Liberalism tends toward big government economic solutions in the 20th and 21st century and in no way resembles Classical Liberalism: Liberals